stestoltz/cQuents/README.md

 # Basic Tutorial

+##### Note that this tutorial may be out of date - see commands.txt for a more up-to-date list of commands

 ## Input

 Input is currently given as a space delimited list of numbers.
 Your program will can query the input (for more explanation, see **Sequence Definition.Terms.Numbers and Variables**, as well as **Parameters.Default Input**).
 The interpreter will check how deep into the input you query.
 The last input is optional, and occurs after all other input is allocated to the interpreter from your queries. `n` is used in different ways by different modes, and is `1`-indexed. `n`s existance determines your program's functionality, based on the mode.